EV21/dynb/README.md

 * `curl` - The minimum requirement for running DynDNS2 operations

-essential for APIs:
+also essential if you are using other APIs:

 * `jq` - Command-line JSON processor

-optional requirement:

-* `getopt` for CLI parameter handling from [util-linux](https://pkgs.org/download/util-linux)

 ## 🚀 Installation